Miguel Almirón: Atlanta United FC

 On 5 December 2016, Almirón signed with the new Major League Soccer expansion team Atlanta United FC.
 He joined as a "Young Designated Player" and Atlanta paid a transfer fee of around $8 million to Lanús.
+The club also paid $50,000 in general allocation money to Seattle Sounders FC, who held the MLS discovery rights to Almirón.

 Almirón was an important figure in Atlanta United's first season, described as the "heartbeat" of the team by veteran teammate Jeff Larentowicz.
 On 12 March, Almirón scored his first goals for the club, notching a brace in the club's second game, a 6–1 victory over fellow MLS newcomers Minnesota United FC.
 He scored the second hat-trick in club history on 20 May against the Houston Dynamo, and scored two goals a week later against New York City FC.
 Almirón joined teammates Greg Garza and Michael Parkhurst in the MLS All-Star Game on 2 August, and topped the league's list of 24 players under the age of 24, released on 28 September.
 During the regular season, Almirón was named to seven Teams of the Week by Major League Soccer, and was named Player of the Week twice.
 At the end of the season, he was named to the league's Best XI and was named Newcomer of the Year.

 In April 2018, Almirón was named MLS Player of the Month for his five goals and two assists as Atlanta went unbeaten with three wins and a draw.
 With 12 goals and 14 assists, he was again named in the MLS Best XI, alongside teammate Josef Martínez.
 Atlanta won MLS Cup 2018 against the Portland Timbers in only their second season of existence, and Almirón was named in the Team of the 2018 MLS Cup Playoffs.